 Mode: AV mode with +5/3 EV over (compensation +/-).

 Focus: Approximate Focus Distance – 1.8 M This is close to the ice.

 Timing is the main point of this article.
-You can see from the photo taken just a few seconds later has 60% less drama.
+You can see that the second photo which was taken just a few seconds later has 60% less drama.
 The image still has something, there was a swell of ocean and the sand was wet and there are feint trails.
 But it has nowhere near the potential of the featured image.